frederic-perez/AmE-dictionary/data/idioms.md

 __it wouldn’t do (someone) any harm (to do something)__ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it’s a dog’s life__ :dart::astonished:
 __it’s all good__ A phrase used to express general approval, unconcern, or disinterest.
+__it’s not you, it’s me__ _cliché_ You are not the reason our romantic relationship is ending, the problem is with me.
+Typically assumed to be a disingenuous, trite, or patronizing explanation for a romantic breakup, the phrase is often used sarcastically or humorously as a result. _A: “But I thought you were happy with me.
+I don’t want to end things!”
+B: “Oh, sweet Tom, it’s not you, it’s me!
+I’m just not emotionally ready for a committed relationship.”_
 __it’s one of those things__
 __ivory tower__ :two: An imaginary location where aloof academics are said to reside and work. _Why don’t you come out of your ivory tower and see what the world is really like?_
 __jack someone up__ _It jacks me up._